kinking2008/DeepFaceLab_Colab1/README.md

 * Your data is saved in the google Drive
 * You can preview the results online,No need to download
 * Colaboratory requires interaction when in use.
 The system may stop long-running background calculations
-* Sometimes,The first load(train load) may be slower .
+* Loading images for the first time will be slower
+* Long time use may be blacked out, then you can only change a google account

   ![](https://github.com/dream80/DeepFaceLab_Colab/blob/master/doc/history.jpg?raw=true)